waltermblair/etl/README.md

 3) call lambda function to process each file
 4) store processed results in mysql
 5) output the sum of all balances to stdout
+6) serve an http endpoint that returns sum of balances

 Ulimate goal is to have everything deployed in the cloud (including containerized application and databases)